valboz/RTModel/docs/Astrophotometric.md

 [Back to **Final assessment**](FinalAssessment.md)

-# Astrophotometric datasets
+# Astrophotometric modeling

 Space telescopes or adaptive optics facilities may reach astrometric precisions of the order of milliarcsecond, thus being sensitive to the astrometric shift of the images during the microlensing event.
 Follow-up observations may also measure the source proper motion providing constraints on the microlensing event.
 If the lens is luminous, it may be resolved as a separate object, enabling a direct measurement of the relative proper motion.

-All this additional information can be incorporated in `RTModel` via the inclusion of astrophotometric datasets.
+All this additional information can be incorporated in `RTModel` via the inclusion of astrophotometric datasets, which trigger a combined astrophometric fit, in which additional physical parameters are retrieved based on the astrometric measurements.

+## Astrophotometric datasets

 We have already discussed purely [photometric datasets](DataPreparation.md), which should be prepared with thre columns: magnitude, error, HJD.
 We recall an example here for convenience:

 ```
 # Mag err HJD-2450000